-(2)The independent director system
+B. The independent director system

 The company has clearly outlined the availability, eligibility, and authorities of its independent directors in the "Articles of Incorporation" and "Independent Director Authorities and Responsibilities."
-Currently, the company has established three independent director positions with the power to be involved in decision making and to express opinions according to the Securities and Exchange Act.
+Currently, the company has established four independent director positions with the power to be involved in decision making and to express opinions according to the Securities and Exchange Act.

-(3)Establishment of an Audit Committee
+C. Establishment of an Audit Committee

 The company established an Audit Committee, which replaced supervisors according to Article 14-4 of the Securities and Exchange Act.
-The committee is composed of three independent directors.
+The committee is composed of four independent directors.
 All of them are chosen from persons with sufficient financial knowledge or business experience.
-"Audit Committee Charter" outlines the level of independence expected from Audit Committee and the role they play in the company's operations.
-Audit Committee ensures that the company's internal control system is effective implemented and financial statements are properly prepared.
+"Audit Committee Charter" outlines the level of independence expected from the Audit Committee and the role they play in the company's operations.
+The Audit Committee ensures that the company's internal control system is effectively implemented and financial statements are properly prepared.

-The company has created a mailbox exclusively for communication with Audit Committee on its website (under the "Investors" section), which enables investors, stakeholders and employees to communicate with Audit Committee directly by e-mail.
+The company has created a mailbox exclusively for communication with the Audit Committee on its website (under the "Investors" section), which enables investors, stakeholders and employees to communicate with the Audit Committee directly by e-mail.

-(4)Establishment of a Remuneration Committee
+D. Establishment of a Remuneration Committee